-In a recent article about the booming business of placenta encapsulation in Australia’s Courier Mail, Sunnybank Private Hospital maternity services chair, Doctor Stephen Elgey, said the argument that placenta ingestion could elevate a new mother’s irons levels “made sense”.
-He was also quoted as saying: “The evidence of the benefits is lacking, however there’s also no evidence of harm.”
+In a recent article about the booming business of placenta pills in the Courier Mail, Sunnybank Private Hospital maternity services chair, Doctor Stephen Elgey, said the argument that placenta ingestion could elevate a new mother’s irons levels “made sense”.
+He was also quoted as saying, “The evidence of the benefits is lacking, however there’s also no evidence of harm.”

-Baby blues can effect up to 80% of women within the first week of birth.
+Up to 80% of women experience the baby blues within the first week of birth.
 Women who consume their placenta report fewer emotional issues and a more enjoyable babymoon.
 Who wouldn’t want that?!

-“I didn’t get the day 3 blues which usually has me in a blubbering mess, and my post-partum bleed was less.
-I had my mum here staying with me so that might have helped, but I felt happier in myself and my milk came in quicker.
-Overall, the first 2 weeks after my baby was born just seemed to sail by and my hubby had no time off work this time around either.
-So I was here living far from town with 5 children and I coped better than when I had my second!” — Rebecca
+“I didn’t get the day 3 blues, which usually has me in a blubbering mess.
+My post-partum bleed was less, too.
+I had my mum here staying with me, so that may have helped, but I felt happier in myself, and my milk came in quicker.
+Overall, the first 2 weeks after my baby was born just seemed to sail by, and my hubby had no time off work this time around either.
+So I was here living far from town with five children, and I coped better than when I had my second!” — Rebecca

 What Is The Process To Encapsulate The Placenta?

-The placenta will take around a day to prepare and dehydrate (if you have frozen your placenta, you will need to add an extra day).
-Firstly it is washed well and any clots and blood are removed.
-Depending on the method they use, some placenta encapsulators then steam the placenta (with or without herbs), and some just go straight to the next step of dehydrating the placenta.
+The placenta will take around a day to prepare and dehydrate (if you have frozen your placenta, you need to add an extra day).
+Firstly, it’s washed well, and any clots and blood are removed.
+Depending on the method they use, some placenta encapsulators then steam the placenta (with or without herbs), and others just go straight to the next step of dehydrating the placenta.
 Following this, the placenta is then ground down into powder form and placed into capsules – so it ends up looking like any other herbs you might take in capsule form.